Retro-futuristic robot with headphones, glowing eyes, and vibrant cosmic background.

 Futuristic robot with blue metallic design, visor glasses, and orange burst background.

-There are situations where automation is ethically messy or OPSEC-risky:
+There are situations where automation becomes ethically messy or OPSEC-risky very quickly:

-• When the scope is unclear (automation will widen it by accident).
+• When the scope is unclear and automation widens it by accident.

-• When you’re dealing with sensitive context and you can’t validate sources.
+• When I am dealing with sensitive context and I cannot validate sources.

-Ethics isn’t just “don’t do illegal stuff.”
-Ethics is also: don’t cause harm by mislabeling, misattributing, or amplifying bad information.
-That’s why ethical dark web research tools should be used like scalpels, not leaf blowers.
+Ethics is not just “don’t do illegal stuff.”
+Ethics also means not causing harm by mislabeling, misattributing, or amplifying bad information.
+That is why ethical dark web research tools should be used like scalpels, not leaf blowers.

 “Automation is great at doing the wrong thing consistently.”

-So sometimes the safest move is boring: manual review, minimal collection, and walking away when the signal isn’t worth the risk.
+So sometimes the safest move is boring: manual review, minimal collection, and walking away when the signal is not worth the risk.

 What Robin AI Is, Where to Find It, and What It Does 🧭

 Robin is an AI-powered dark web OSINT tool.
-In plain English: it helps structure your dark web research by improving queries, filtering search results, and producing a summary so you spend less time wading through junk. 4
+In plain English, it helps structure dark web research by improving queries, filtering search results, and producing a summary so I spend less time knee-deep in junk.

-• Official code repository: GitHub (project maintained under apurvsinghgautam/robin).
+• Official code repository: GitHub, maintained under apurvsinghgautam/robin.

 • Turns “I don’t know what to search” into better search phrasing.